AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    >[!TIP]
    >
-   >Pode ser a mesma fonte de evento usada na Etapa 4.
+   >Essa pode ser a mesma fonte de evento usada na Etapa 4.
 Ensure that each `trackPause()` API call is paired with a following `trackPlay()` API call when the media playback resumes.

 Consulte as informações adicionais sobre o rastreamento da reprodução principal: